FYS4640 – Space Weather and Navigation Satellite Systems

 - 5 credits overlap with FYS9610 – Magnetospheric processes (discontinued).

-The course includes 45 hours of teaching (3 hours per week) over the entire semester.
+The course extends over a whole semester, with 45 hours of teaching (3 hours per week).

 The course includes a project assignment, which corresponds to 1 week of full-time work.